susingha/appx/README.md

 The following **required** functionality is completed:

-* [ YES ] User can **successfully add and remove items** from the todo list
+* [ ] User can **successfully add and remove items** from the todo list
-* [ YES ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list.
+* [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list.
-* [ YES ] User can **persist todo items** and retrieve them properly on app restart
+* [ ] User can **persist todo items** and retrieve them properly on app restart

 The following **optional** features are implemented:

-* [ YES ] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
+* [ ] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
-* [ YES ] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
+* [ ] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)

 The following **additional** features are implemented:

-* [ YES ] Quick Delete: Long Pressing on the individual items brings up a quick delete button on all items.
+* [ ] Quick Delete: Long Pressing on the individual items brings up a quick delete button on all items.
 Long Pressing again will toggle the delete buttons
-* [ YES ] Edit and Delete: Deletion of a List item can be done from the Edit screen
+* [ ] Edit and Delete: Deletion of a List item can be done from the Edit screen

 ## Video Walkthrough